- 7 Minutes to read

 - The terminal window will appear when the installation runs.
 Press enter to exit.
 The connector is now installed on your computer.

-- Choose Dataddo (Beta) from the list of apps and click on Connect.
+- Open Power BI Desktop and under Get data, choose Dataddo (Beta) from the list of apps, and click on Connect.

 - Insert the API key from Dataddo (your flow's connetion details window) and click on Connect again.